fivetran/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_conditions.md

 3. Create the Expectation.

-   An Expectation with conditions is created similarly to a regular Expectation, with the addition of the `row_condition` and `condition_parser` parameters alongside the Expectation's other arguments.
+   An Expectation with conditions is created like a regular Expectation, with the addition of the `row_condition` and `condition_parser` parameters alongside the Expectation's other arguments.

    <Tabs queryString="condition_parser" groupId="condition_parser" defaultValue='pandas' values={[{label: 'pandas', value:'pandas'}, {label: 'Spark', value:'spark'}, {label: 'SQL', value:'sql'}]}>